l0wigh/Fluorite/README.md

-# Fluorite EVO 2 (Beta 2)
+# Fluorite EVO 2 (Beta 3)

 This is a very early Evolution of Fluorite 1.1

-There is still many many things to add (ex: Monitors).
+There is still many many things to fix !
 Use 1.1 !

 ## Things that changed in EVO 2